EbukaOkoli01/OmniMart-Sales-and-Customer-Analysis/README.md

-# 🏬 OmniMart Sales & Customer Analytics Project (Excel, Power Query)
+<h1 align="center">🏬 OmniMart Sales & Customer Analytics Project (Excel, Power Query)</h1>

-An end-to-end Excel and Power Query analytics project analyzing OmniMart’s sales performance, customer segmentation, and churn patterns.
+<p align="Left">An end-to-end Excel and Power Query analytics project analyzing OmniMart’s sales performance, customer segmentation, and churn patterns.
-This project demonstrates how Excel can be used as a complete analytics tool — from data transformation to insight generation and storytelling through dashboards.
+This project demonstrates how Excel can be used as a complete analytics tool.
+From data transformation to insight generation and storytelling through dashboards.</p>

 ---

-## 📘 OVERVIEW
+### OVERVIEW -
 The OmniMart dataset contained over **60,000 transactional records** across **four relational tables** — Customer, Product, Sales Territory, and Fact_Internet_Sales — covering the period **2005 to 2008**.

 The goal was to transform raw data into actionable insights that would help OmniMart: